frankligy/Linux_HandBook_Bioinformatics/examples/32_docker_singularity.md

 singularity build my_software.sif ./file.def

 # ultimate flexibility, bind the whole file system, borrow things from host
-# exec is different than run, run use the ENTRYPOINT you specified

 singularity exec \
     --cleanenv \
     --bind /gpfs:/gpfs \